CodePushGo/website/src/content/blog/en/capacitor-ota-updates-version-targeting-explained.md

 ### Setup and Configuration

-Follow these steps to set up version targeting in your Capacitor project:
+Follow these steps to set up version targeting in your React Native project:

 1\. **Initial Setup**